elezar/gpu-arpack/README.md

 The code has been adapted from that used to generate some result found in my [PhD dissertaion](http://evanlezar.com/publications/)

 Please feel free to contact me with any questions, comments, or bug fixes.

+At present the code is still being cleaned up, and the GPU acceleration is not yet available.

+To make cd into the src folder and run make.
+A simple python test case can be run in the test folder.